Sillybutts/Thumper/README.md

 I'll make a proper assembly video at some point, but for now, just follow the relevant parts of the TCU assembly guide (http://captainslug.com/nerf/TalonClawUAssembly1.pdf) and the Skewer assembly guide (http://captainslug.com/nerf/SkewerAssembly.pdf).
 The harmonica clip portion is pretty easy to figure out on your own.

+If your cam arm is wobbly on the side, print the tighter version.

 <img src="GHimages/Thumper%20Part%20Layout.jpg" width="500">
 <img src="GHimages/Thumper%20Hardware%20Layout.jpg" width="500">